 4. Memory-Augmented Neural Networks (MANNs)

-The ability to remember previous experiences means that MANNs can be particularly effective in scenarios where only a few examples are available for a new task, but the system still has access to knowledge from previous tasks.
+The ability to remember previous experiences means that MANNs can be particularly effective in scenarios where only a few examples are available for a new task.
+However, the system still has access to knowledge from previous tasks.
 Essentially, MANNs combine the flexibility of neural networks with a memory subsystem, creating a system that can learn more like the human brain, recalling past experiences to inform current decisions.

 Figure 5: An example showing the processes of a memory-augmented decoder.5